cph4cker/anxiety/scenes/PROMO.md

 (...300)

-n: OG DET HER ER MENNESKETS ANGST
+n: AND THIS IS THE HUMAN'S ANXIETY

-n:  _DU_ ER ANGSTEN
+n: _YOU_ ARE THE ANXIETY

 (#act1_normal)